 Crop-Sensor Cameras and Zoom Lenses

-Sigma offers many zoom lenses designed specifically for APS-C DSLRs.
+SIGMA offers many zoom lenses designed specifically for APS-C DSLRs.
 These lenses for the smaller image circle are designated with DC in the official name.
 And every DG lens for full-frame cameras will mount on the APS-C DSLRs in that same mount, too.
-All Sigma lens focal lengths are given in relation to the full-frame size, whether it’s a DG or DC lens, so whenever a lens is mounted on a APS-C sensor camera, it is necessary to take the sensor size into account and adjust the apparent focal length and field of view accordingly.
-For most APS-C DSLRs, it is a 1.5x factor, so the Sigma 10-20mm F3.5 EX DC HSM lens equates to a 15-30mm F3.5 zoom lens.
+All SIGMA lens focal lengths are given in relation to the full-frame size, whether it’s a DG or DC lens, so whenever a lens is mounted on an APS-C sensor camera, it is necessary to take the sensor size into account and adjust the apparent focal length and field of view accordingly.
+For most APS-C DSLRs, it is a 1.5x factor, so the SIGMA 10-20mm F3.5 EX DC HSM lens equates to a 15-30mm F3.5 zoom lens.
 (10 x 1.5 = 15) – (20 x 1.5 = 30).

 This is how it works, and this is how it is.
 On the shorter end of the focal lengths, it usually feels like APS-C is losing some of the wide-angle capabilities.
 But lenses like the pair of 10-20mm DC zooms and the 8-16mm F4.5-5.6 ultrawide zooms offer APS-C photographers incredibly wide fields of view that equate to the widest rectilinear fields of view for full-frame ultrawides.